 David Schoenfield of ESPN recently listed the Brewers as one of his six top hypothetical landing spots for Orioles’ superstar shortstop Manny Machado at this year’s trade deadline.
 In his write-up, Schoenfield points out the Brewers’ lack of offensive production in the infield, especially from the shortstop position, as his primary reason for the speculation.
 However, in his snippet of analysis, Schoenfield misses the mark for one huge, glaring reason: a move for Machado would be completely against everything we’ve come to know about David Stearns’ philosophy.

 Nearly every move Stearns has made uses controllability and price efficiency as their focal points.
 The Brewers’ 2017-18 offseason is a prime example of this.
-The acquisition of Christian Yelich brought a premier player to the Crew who is controllable through 2022 on a remarkably team friendly contact, as he will average $11.65 million annually during his time in Milwaukee.
+The acquisition of Christian Yelich brought a premier player to the Crew who is controllable through 2022 on a remarkably team friendly contract, as he will average $11.65 million annually during his time in Milwaukee.
 For a player of Yelich’s caliber, this is an absolute steal.
 While the Brewers sacrificed a bevy of top-30 organizational prospects in the trade, including their top prospect in Lewis Brinson and the quickly rising Monte Harrison, the move still proved to be an enough of an overall improvement in the eyes of Stearns and Co. given Yelich’s combination of elite performance, contract controllability, and financial feasibility.

 In dissecting and rejecting Schoenfield’s speculation, we can also look to last year’s trade deadline as further evidence.
 In the weeks leading up to July 31st, the Brewers were connected to available aces Sonny Gray and Jose Quintana on the trade market, but ultimately could not get a deal done.
 One name that was absent from Brewers’ rumors?
 Yu Darvish.
 Darvish, like Machado, had only half a season of controllability remaining, while Gray and Quintana both had multiple seasons to boot.
 The Brewers were willing to consider “selling the farm” for one of the controllable aces on the market, yet would not approach a deal for Darvish.
 Why?
 Because trading for expensive short term pieces is against their philosophy as a small-market team seeking to find consistent success.